docker/docs/datacenter/dtr/2.2/guides/admin/manage-users/index.md

 organization administrators.

 An organization owns a set of repositories, and defines a set of teams.
-With teams you can define fine-grain permissions that a team of user has for a set of repositories.
+With teams you can define fine-grained permissions that a team of user has for a set of repositories.

 ![](../../images/authentication-authorization-1.svg)